jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We feel the pain of being mammoths because we don't know how to embrace starting over.
 If an astronaut can give up walking on the Moon, if we decry Charles, Auld, and so many others for being so obstinate, then the rest of us can be honest that each job and title we have is connected to a toolset, with a lifecycle, and when our tools age it's perhaps time to pass the torch.

 This book isn't meant to redefine politics or economics.
 Those come later, in Mixed Ideological Politics and Bumblebee Economics.
-I release this one first, because any modern political or economic system requires you to accept everyone's technological identity as primary.
-That it's a natural law no one can play the game for you and win.
+I released this one first, because any modern political or economic system requires you to accept everyone's technological identity as primary.
+Then it's easy to see no one can play the game for you.
+It's a natural law.

 This is the best book I could write to show it to you.
 You exist in a unique moment in time and space.
-It came with certain beliefs, habits, and a civilization.
+It came with certain beliefs and culture, and a struggling technomass and biomass.
 A new identity makes improving our future comprehensible—as much as washing your hands or irrigating a field.
 Make many adaptations.
 Keep only the ones that fix things faster.
 Speciate technology to local needs.
 Move.
 Build.
 Repeat.

-In short, heal the bell.
+In short, cure the bell.

 Once Protestants and Catholics stopped killing each other over scripture, conservatism and progressivism were born—and against many competitors, they won the Industrial Age.
-Their combined diversity of thought and love of mass production built the tools of the Internet Age.
+Each had their mistakes of course, but still combined diversity of thought and love of mass production to start the Internet Age.
 Fighting over belief systems now is choosing the old war again.
 It increases entropy and is self-defeating.

-If you want affordable housing, easier schooling, working healthcare, healthy food, an increasing social surplus to invest in the future—the choice is yours.
+If you want affordable housing, easier schooling, cleaner environment, working healthcare, healthy food, an increasing social surplus to invest in the future—the choice is yours.

-Argue and fight over a piece of the decaying Industrial Age giving tree—who should get what job, title, and inheritance.
+Argue and fight over a piece of the decaying Industrial Age Giving Tree—who should get what job, title, and inheritance.
 Or tend, plant, and harvest a new way of life.

 Do you want to watch three seeds fall?